Multi-monitor: Second displays

 A second display or second displays is a common term describing the multi-monitor setup with just one additional monitor attached.
 Today it is particularly common to have one workstation with two monitors connected where the second monitor is referred to as the second display.
-Many tablets will serve as a second display connected to a laptop.
+Many laptops have an HDMI port to drive an external monitor, and many tablets will serve as a second display connected to a laptop.
 Many modern shops use cash registers with two screens, one facing the cashier and a second display facing the shopper.